PowerShellEmpire/PowerTools/PowerView/README.md

-    Get-ComputerProperty            -   returns all properties specified for computers, or a set of computer:prop names Invoke-FileSearch               -   search a local or remote path for files with specific terms in the name Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host
+    Get-ComputerProperty            -   returns all properties specified for computers, or a set of computer:prop names Invoke-FileSearch               -   search a local or remote path for files with specific terms in the name Invoke-CheckLocalAdminAccess    -   check if the current user context has local administrator access to a specified host Get-DomainSearcher              -   builds a proper ADSI searcher object for a given domain Get-ObjectAcl                   -   returns the ACLs associated with a specific active directory object Get-GUIDMap                     -   returns a hash table of current GUIDs -> display names

 ## net * Functions:
     Get-NetDomain                   -   gets the name of the current user's domain